 In my own words

 I quit my job at 24 and made $417,000 in my first six months as a freelance social media marketer and went on to scale my business to even more.
-I went from living paycheck to paycheck, to making $60k/year working for someone else, to making so much money working for myself that I had to start a legal business so that I wouldn’t get completely slaughtered by taxes.
+I went from living paycheck to paycheck, to making $60k/year working for someone else, to making so much money working for myself that I had to start a legal business so that I wouldn’t get slaughtered entirely by taxes.

 Eventually, things did get better, my parents got greats jobs, and we moved into our own condo.
 Things were looking slightly up, but I was going through the motions: school, Starbucks, sleep, repeat.
 Starbucks was great for me.
 I had an incredible manager that invested so much support and kindness into my life when I needed it the most, but I knew I wanted more from life.
 I had no idea what that was, or how to get there.
 I didn’t even know what online marketing was at that point, but one day after class, I told myself, “Enough is enough.
 Go find better.”
 So I began looking for office jobs on Craigslist.
 I found an admin assistant/creative writer role for a marketing company.
 I like what it paid ($15/hr), and I liked that I would be getting more business exposure than as a barista, so I applied.
 I got the position and quit Starbucks a week later.
 I changed my school schedule to complete my degree online so that I could work full-time.

-I decided F it, do it all: full-time online student, a full-time job, provide for my sister (a full-time traditional on-campus student at that point) who didn’t have a car and manage a freelance client.
+I decided F it, do it all: full-time online student, a full-time job, provide for my sister (a full-time traditional on-campus student at that point) who didn’t have a car, and manage a freelance client.
 Somehow I was balancing it all well, taking my sister to school every morning before work and picking her up late at night, getting straight A’s of my own, succeeding at work — all my accounts were performing to par or above.
-So two weeks into my new full-time job I started looking for another client I could personally take on.
+So two weeks into my new full-time job, I started looking for another client I could personally take on.
 I searched through Instagram beauty hashtags for clients as I had previously seen a lot of success with beauty clients at my old job.
 I found a small brand I saw a lot of potential in and sent them an email pitch.
-They signed with me, and in two months I was making $30k+/month with them just as a freelancer.
+They signed with me, and in two months, I was making $30k+/month with them just as a freelancer.

 I thought WOAH, but this might just be a fluke, so I didn’t quit my job for another three months and made sure I had a year’s salary saved just in case freelancing didn’t pan out.
-I knew I would be okay and my sister would be okay for a year.
+I knew I would be okay, and my sister would be okay for a year.

 Crazy enough it kept working.
 Those two clients began to refer me to other clients, and I officially didn’t have enough bandwidth.
 I didn’t have the time to work full-time for someone else.
-It no longer was worth the money.
+It was no longer worth the money.
 So I took a semi-comfy leap of faith and quit.
 I built my freelance business and finished school.

 That’s pretty much me in a nutshell.
-I’m so grateful to God for the life I GET to live and people He’s woven into my journey.
-And I’m grateful for you and the fact that you’re taking time out of your life to read this.
+I’m so grateful to God for the life I GET to live and the people He’s woven into my journey.
+I’m grateful for you and the fact that you’re taking time out of your life to read this.
 That was my beginning.
-This is my mid-story, and I can’t wait to keep jogging into my beautifully extra ending, which hopefully does not come until I’m at least 79 haha .. as I consistently pray: “Please leave me on earth until I can no longer wipe my own ass.
-After that take me to heaven where I’ll have a six-pack and be best friends with Whitney.
+This is my mid-story, and I can’t wait to keep jogging into my beautifully extra ending, which hopefully does not come until I’m at least 79 haha ... as I consistently pray: “Please leave me on earth until I can no longer wipe my own ass.
+After that, take me to heaven where I’ll have a six-pack and be best friends with Whitney.
 Amen.”

-So now that you know me, I hope my valleys inspire you just as much my mountain tops do.
+So now that you know me, I hope my valleys inspire you just as much as my mountain tops do.
 They are both so important.
 You’ll never consistently win if you don’t consistently learn from your failures.
 It’s a requirement of the process, just like the hard work is.
 Success just does not happen.

 You have to go forward with wisdom, not just passion.
 You have to put in the hours that no one wants to put in today so that you can live the life no one really gets to live tomorrow.
-You have to learn the hard lessons that no one wants to learn so that you can make smarter wiser decisions in your next significant life endeavor.
+You have to learn the hard lessons that no one wants to learn so that you can make smarter, wiser decisions in your next significant life endeavor.
 You have to learn never to belittle your small beginnings because that is where your magic is birthed.
 Protect your dreams and vision and share it with people who get you!
 I am 100% always down to listen and send you a little word of encouragement --- Connect with me on Instagram @_ashleighwarren.